Randy Arozarena Preview, Player Props: Rays vs. Yankees

 Randy Arozarena At The Plate

-- In 44 games this year (35.5%), Arozarena has picked up an RBI, and in 16 of those games (12.9%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- In 35.2% of his games this year, Arozarena has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.